edgi-govdata-archiving/web-monitoring-ui/README.md

 The analysis UI keeps some data and runtime configuration separate from the public web monitoring database ([`web-monitoring-db`](http://github.com/edgi-govdata-archiving/web-monitoring-db)).
 This data is kept in 3 Google Docs spreadsheets.
 You can use the UI without configuring them, but you will be missing some functionality.

 First, you’ll need to create a *service account* the application can use to access the sheets.
 To do so, follow the first half of [this tutorial](http://isd-soft.com/tech_blog/accessing-google-apis-using-service-account-node-js/).
 During the process, you should have downloaded a `.json` file with authentication information.
-Add the `client_email` and `private_key` fields from the file to you `.env` file:
+Add the `client_email` and `private_key` fields from the file to your `.env` file:

 ```sh
 GOOGLE_SERVICE_CLIENT_EMAIL=73874number-example@developer.gserviceaccount.com